Jiblex/SOAR-EDR/README.md

 # User Prompt

 Next step in the playbook is to create a user prompt asking whether the user would like to isolate the machine.
 This prompt will be responsible for the automated response functionality.
+As per the playbook, the prompt will ask the user whether they want to isolate the machine on which the detection occured.
+To do this I used the Page block.